slashdd/charm-keystone/README.md

 network, separated by spaces.
 Optionally, `vip_iface` or `vip_cidr` may be specified.

-To use DNS high availability there are several prerequisites.
+To use DNS high availability, there are several prerequisites.
 However, DNS HA does not require the clustered nodes to be on the same subnet.
-Currently the DNS HA feature is only available for MAAS 2.0 or greater environments.
+Currently, the DNS HA feature is only available for MAAS 2.0 or greater environments.
 MAAS 2.0 requires Juju 2.0 or greater.
 The clustered nodes must have static or "reserved" IP addresses registered in MAAS.
 The DNS hostname(s) must be pre-registered in MAAS before use with DNS HA.

-At a minimum, the configuration option `dns-ha` must be set to true and at least one of `os-public-hostname`, `os-internal-hostname` or `os-internal-hostname` must be set in order to use DNS HA.
+At a minimum, the configuration option `dns-ha` must be set to true and at least one of `os-public-hostname`, `os-internal-hostname` or `os-admin-hostname` must be set in order to use DNS HA.
 One or more of the above hostnames may be set.

 The charm will throw an exception in the following circumstances: